comp110-lytle/comp110/site/exercises/wordle-pt1.md

 **WARNING:** Autograding will very specifically be looking for _exactly_ the format of lines output shown above.
 You will not see the `$` at your command-line prompt in VSCode, you can ignore that part.
 Otherwise, when you run the program on your machine with the same inputs as above, your printed results should look exactly the same.

 ## Part 2.
-Prompting for an Input Character -- 10 Points
+Prompting for an Input Character

 Now that we can obtain a word from the user and verify its length, we will do the same for obtaining a character.
 Create a function called `input_letter` that gathers input from the user.
 Like the `input_word` function, `input_letter` should prompt the user to enter a single character.
 This input should be stored as a local `str` variable within your `input_letter` function.
 Below is an example usage you should be able to reproduce exactly: